Skip to content

 Aliases and remapping

 One common use of parameter files is to rename signals (alias) and annotations (remap).
-If these are defined on loading, then the Signals and Annotation docks will display those mapped labels, rather than the originals.
+If these are defined at load time, the Signals and Annotations docks show the mapped labels rather than the originals.

-By default Luna includes some default mappings (unless annot-remap=F and/or nsrr-remap=F is set).
-The Parameters tab can be used to view the currently defined variables, and also to show the current set of (internal and/or user-defined) signal and annotation mappings:
+By default, Luna includes some built-in mappings unless annot-remap=F and/or nsrr-remap=F is set.
+The Parameters tab can also be used to inspect the currently defined variables and signal/annotation mappings.

 Parameter Dock